SpecFlowOSS/SpecFlowWiki/FAQ.md

 As you progress, you will probably start wanting to look into the more advanced options in SpecFlow, such as using tables to supply arguments for your tests, sharing data between steps and more.
 An overview of some of these concepts can be found on the [[Beyond the Basics|http://www.specflow.org/getting-started/beyond-the-basics/]] page with links to the appropriate sections of the documentation.

-##I have a feature request; how can I submit it?
+## I have a feature request; how can I submit it?

 We currently have a long list of features awaiting implementation and are therefore limited in our capacity to implement feature requests.
 However, as SpecFlow is open source, you can implement new features yourself (more information available [[here|https://github.com/techtalk/SpecFlow/wiki/Contributing]]).

 If you require a specific feature but are unable to develop it yourself, you can also sponsor the feature for the benefit of the community or pay outright for development services provided by [[TechTalk|http://www.techtalk.at]].

-##I have found an issue with SpecFlow.
-How can I get support?
-SpecFlow is an open source project, and you can get free support from the SpecFlow community by submitting an issue on [[GitHub|https://github.com/techtalk/SpecFlow/issues]].
-When submitting an issue, please provide as much information and context as possible, and ideally a code sample that allows the issue to be reproduced.
-The easier you make it for contributors to diagnose and fix your issue, the more likely you are to see results.

-Once you have submitted an issue relating to a bug, a contributor needs to take on the issue and provide a pull request containing a fix.
-Depending on the nature of your issue, how well it is described and how easy it is to reproduce, a fix may be delivered quickly or take a long time.

-If time is of the essence, TechTalk can offer paid support and deliver fixes for a fee invoiced either by effort or per incident.
-Details on the associated costs are available [[here|http://www.specflow.org/professional-support/]].

 <h1 id="Support">Development</h1>

-##How can I contribute to SpecFlow's development?
+## How can I contribute to SpecFlow's development?
 Details on how you can contribute to SpecFlow's development can be found [[here|https://github.com/techtalk/SpecFlow/wiki/Contributing]].

-##Who are the developers behind SpecFlow?
+## Who are the developers behind SpecFlow?
 SpecFlow was originally created by [[Gáspár Nagy|http://gasparnagy.com/]] and used internally by [[TechTalk|http://www.techtalk.at]] in various software development projects.
 Since then developers from around the world have contributed to the open source project; an overview can be found [[here|https://github.com/techtalk/SpecFlow/graphs/contributors]].

-##Can I use the SpecFlow name for my own projects based on SpecFlow?
+## Can I use the SpecFlow name for my own projects based on SpecFlow?
 We are always happy to see projects that extend SpecFlow’s feature set, and SpecFlow is open source to specifically encourage such contributions from the community.
 We have however reserved the rights to the name “SpecFlow” as well as the official SpecFlow logo.
 We need to retain control over this aspect of the project, as we share responsibility for supporting and maintaining SpecFlow, along with all other contributors in the community.

 When naming your project, one of our primary concerns is therefore that the name of your project avoids any confusion concerning project ownership and avoids creating the impression that your project is officially supported by us.
 Of course this is benefits you as well - we surely both want to ensure that feedback concerning your project is directed to the right place, and prevent users from submitting support issues to the SpecFlow community that concern third-party projects.